wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-elastic-query-getting-started.md

 Here you will create a shard map manager along with several shards, followed by insertion of data into the shards.
 If you happen to already have shards setup with sharded data in them, you can skip the following steps and move to the next section.

 1. Build and run the **Getting started with Elastic Database tools** sample application.
-Follow the steps until step 7 in the section [Download and run the sample <!-- deleted by customization app](/documentation/articles/sql-database-elastic-scale-get-started#Getting-started-with-elastic-database-tools) --><!-- keep by customization: begin --> app](/documentation/articles/sql-database-elastic-scale-get-started/#Getting-started-with-elastic-database-tools) <!-- keep by customization: end -->.
+Follow the steps until step 7 in the section [Download and run the sample app](/documentation/articles/sql-database-elastic-scale-get-started#Getting-started-with-elastic-database-tools).
 At the end of Step 7, you will see the following command prompt:

 	![command prompt][1]